Requirements to be a University lecturer in Ghana

 Teaching experience, in a reputable university or a comparable institution, will be an added advantage.

-You will be required to teach courses at both the graduate and undergraduate levels, supervise students’ thesis, conduct research and engage in community/outreach service, among others.
+You will be required to teach courses at both the graduate and undergraduate levels, supervise students’ thesis, conduct research, and engage in community/outreach service, among others.

 Per the new standards of the National Accreditation Board(NAB), you must have a PhD to be a Lecturer in Ghana.
 You can however lecture with the minimum of a Master’s degree provided it was a researched degree.
-There’s a bit more preference for MPhil holders that is Master of Philosophy, due its research-orientation.
+There’s a bit more preference for MPhil holders that is Master of Philosophy, due to its research-orientation.

-The NAB is doing this to increase the standards for teaching in Ghanaian universities, however very few of the universities adhere to it.
+The NAB is doing this to increase the standards for teaching in Ghanaian universities, however, very few of the universities adhere to it.

-Nonetheless you can lecture in most universities if you can prove your industry credentials well, with a minimum of a Master’s degree and have plans to obtain your PhD in the nearest possible time.
+Nonetheless, you can lecture in most universities if you can prove your industry credentials well, with a minimum of a Master’s degree, and have plans to obtain your PhD in the nearest possible time.

-The best you can get in the University of Ghana without a PhD however is Assistant Lecturer.
+The best you can get in the University of Ghana without a Ph.D. however is Assistant Lecturer.
 The university is very strict with that.

-Publications is also critical
+Publications are also critical

 Note that;